Kate Woodsome

 Photo by Marvin Joseph

-At The Washington Post, Kate won the Pulitzer Prize for Public Service with colleagues for their coverage of the Jan.
+Previously with The Washington Post, Woodsome was part of the team that won the Pulitzer Prize for Public Service for their coverage of the Jan.
 6, 2021 insurrection at the U.S. Capitol.
 She pioneered a mental health column and managed a short documentary film unit, too.
-As an editor, journalist and producer, Kate also has been honored with the Ben Bradlee Award for Courage in Journalism, an Edward R. Murrow Award and honors from the White House News Photographers Association.
+As an editor, journalist and producer, Woodsome also has been honored with the Ben Bradlee Award for Courage in Journalism, an Edward R. Murrow Award and honors from the White House News Photographers Association.

 She left The Post in Dec.
-2023.

-Kate is a non-resident Fellow with Georgetown University’s research and design unit, The Red House.
-Her work focuses primarily on multidisciplinary efforts to transform cycles of intergenerational trauma into intergenerational wellbeing.
-This new chapter deepens work Kate has invested in for more than two decades — from reporting on an authoritarian regime in post-genocide Cambodia, to the decline of democracy in Hong Kong, to the 2021 U.S. insurrection.
+2023, no longer willing to normalize the trauma, burnout and moral injury that pervades the industry.
+This clarifies efforts Woodsome has pursued for more than two decades — from reporting on an authoritarian regime in post-genocide Cambodia, to the decline of democracy in Hong Kong, to the 2021 U.S. insurrection.

 Subscribe to the INVISIBLE THREADS newsletter here.